pm7y/AzureEventGridSimulator/README.md

 ## Configuration
 Topics and their subscribers are configured in the `appsettings.json` file.
 You can add multiple topics.
 Each topic must have a unique port.
 Each topic can have multiple subscribers.
+Each subscriber can have  multiple or null eventTypes.
 An example of one topic with one subscriber is shown below.

 ```json